Autodesk-Forge/forge-api-nodejs-client/README.md

 #### Example API Calls

-Use the `oauth2client` (2-legged or 3-legged) object to call the Forge APIs.
+Use the `oauth2client` (2-legged or 3-legged) object and the `credentials` object to call the Forge APIs.

 ``` JavaScript